Back to all posts

 • If your projects are always running over schedule and budget, you need help to improve your forecasting and monitoring

-• If you’re overspending on staff, you need help you improve your resource allocation and scheduling
+• If you’re overspending on staff, you need help to improve your resource allocation and scheduling

 Although the core functionality will be similar among different vendors, some platforms excel in different areas.